KNowledgeOnWebScale/Latar/README.md

 Latar, Indonesian for 'surface', is an attempt to create a new RDF Surfaces implementation in Prolog using Peirce's [Existential Graph](https://en.wikipedia.org/wiki/Existential_graph) methods.

-In the early experimental stage only the **Alpha** version of graphs is supported (isomorphic to propositional calculus).

 # Install

 Install SWIPL : https://www.swi-prolog.org/download/stable